-This hands-on course follows on from COMP 2831 and begins with an in-depth understanding of the goals of Agile, followed by hands-on Scrum implementations.
-Students learn to implement primary agile methods and frameworks.
+This hands-on course follows on from COMP 2831 and begins with an in-depth overview of the goals of Agile, followed by hands-on Scrum implementations.
+Students learn to implement primary agile methods and the scrum framework.
 Topics include: Scrum, Extreme Programming, Lean/Kanban, Dynamic Systems Development Method, and Feature-Driven Development.
-In class exercises cover agile practices including self directed teams, writing of user stories, agile estimating with relative sizing, co-location, metric reporting and test driven development.
+In class exercises cover agile practices including self-directed teams, writing of user stories, agile estimating with relative sizing, co-location, metric reporting and test driven development.
 Participants discover how to implement Scrum and how to scale large multiple team projects, measuring progress at both a micro and macro level to go through release planning.
-Working in groups all students participate in an actual IT project consisting of building a real product from initiation to a team implementation.
-They experience Sprint Planning Meetings, daily Scrum Meetings, Sprint Reviews, and Sprint Retrospectives.
-Students will experience the roles of Scrum Master, Scrum Product Owner, and "The Scrum Team” both in class face to face and online with a dispersed agile development team.
-They will also be prepared to move on to follow on Agile courses.
-Successful participants will be able to use agile methods and practices to function within an agile team to successfully deliver a scaleable and secure information systems solution.
+Working in groups all students are required to participate in an actual project consisting of building a real product from initiation to a team implementation.
+Participants will practice Scrum Planning Sessions, Sprint Planning Meetings, daily Scrum Meetings, Sprint Reviews, Backlog Grooming Sessions, and Sprint Retrospectives.
+Each student will experience the roles of Scrum Master, Scrum Product Owner, and "The Scrum Team” both in class face to face and online with a dispersed agile team.
+COMP 2833 students will be prepared to move on to the follow on COMP 2836 Agile Business Analysis and Project Leadership.
+Successful participants will be able to form agile teams that complete projects in less time and under budget compared to traditional methods

 If you have a comment or question about this course, please complete and submit the form below.

-Interested in being notified about future offerings of COMP 2833 - Agile Development with Scrum?
+Interested in being notified about future offerings of COMP 2833 - Agile Methods and the Scrum Framework?

 If so, fill out the information below and we'll notify you by email when courses for each new term are displayed here.